Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Catalogs

 The connection between BBH and host galaxy properties is a subject of ongoing research.
 On theoretical grounds, population synthesis studies suggest that low-$z$ BBH mergers preferentially occur in galaxies with higher stellar mass and more metal-rich \citep[e.g.,][]{Artale2020, Santoliquido2022}.
 On the observational side, GW population studies are only beginning to explore these dependencies \citep[e.g.,][]{Vijaykumar2024}.

-In this study, we assign the probability that each galaxy hosts a BBH merger as a function of its stellar mass.
+In this study, we assign the probability that each galaxy hosts a BBH merger as a function of its stellar mass without applying mass cuts.
 We consider three weighting schemes:

-These cases are compared in Fig.~\ref{fig:w}, alongside the equivalent weighting adopted in \citetalias{Borghi2024} and the low-$z$ trend from the population synthesis study from \citet{Artale2020}.
+These cases are compared in Fig.~\ref{fig:w} alongside the weighting adopted in \citetalias{Borghi2024} and the low-$z$ trend from the population synthesis study of \citet{Artale2020}.
 Despite the uniform ($\alpha_M=0$) weighting being maximally agnostic, it unrealistically assigns equal hosting probability to all galaxies, regardless of their stellar mass, across a range spanning several orders of magnitude.
 Applying a stellar-mass cut is a practical attempt to mitigate this issue.
-The $\alpha_M=1$ weighting is more in line with theoretical predictions in the local universe, where most of the BBH events are observed (see Sect.~\ref{subsec:detGW}).
+The $\alpha_M=1$ weighting is more in line with theoretical predictions in the local Universe, where most of the BBH events are observed (see Sect.~\ref{subsec:detGW}).
 Finally, the $\alpha_M=2$ weighting allows us to explore the case of an even stronger dependence on stellar mass.

 We remark that the parent catalog is complete above a given minimum stellar mass that evolves with redshift (Fig.~\ref{fig:mice_Sch}).
-This allows us to test the realistic scenario where the density of galaxies is highest and therefore less informative for the standard siren method.
-This occurs for \texttt{mock0} at low $z$, where the events simulated in this work that are more informative for $H_0$ are present.
-However, caution is required when using \texttt{mock0} to constrain $H(z)$ to higher $z$ or, more importantly, when using $\alpha_M<0$, as the galaxy density of this parent sample may not necessarily reflect a realistic density.
-This issue does not affect mocks generated with $\alpha_M>0$, since the weights preferentially select high-mass galaxies where the completeness of the parent sample is highest.
+In the likelihood, we integrate the Schechter function over this mass range to ensure statistical consistency.
+This allows us to probe the regime in which the galaxy density is highest and therefore least informative for the dark siren method.
+In practice, this occurs for $\alpha_M=0$ at low $z$, where most of the events are located.
+However, since low-mass galaxies are increasingly missed at higher redshift, caution would be required if extending this analysis to constrain $H(z)$ at higher $z$ with the $\alpha_M=0$ catalog (or even more so with $\alpha_M<0$), as the galaxy density of this parent sample may not necessarily reflect the true underlying population.
+This issue does not affect mocks generated with $\alpha_M>0$, since the weights preferentially select high-mass galaxies where the fidelity of the parent sample is highest.